NehaAuchar/bdd_behave_pom/README.md

 # NehaAuchar

-This is a demo project to demonstrate the implementation of the Selenium with Python.
+This is a demo project to demonstrate the implementation of the Selenium with Python with Page Object Model (POM).

 ## Description